ersiver/sample-testing/README.md

 # sample-testing
 This app was built following AndroidDevelopers Codelabs.
 The app demonstrates:

++ A collection of unit, integration and e2e tests
 + Difference between local and instrumentation tests
 + Difference between unit and integration tests
-+ Basics of Espresso and Mockito
++ Espresso and Mockito Frameworks
 + Concept of Test Driven Development
 + Setting up manual dependency injection
 + Creating ServiceLocators